ybsung/front-end/learning/a11y/StartBuildingAccessibleWebApplicationsToday.md

 ## 03. Building Forms with Accessibility in Mind

+: How to create more accessible forms

-- `input` tag and label are sibling
+- in case that `input` element and its label are sibling elements

 AS-IS
 ```